-The UPC provides a Case Management System to allow opt-outs to be recorded online.
-The opt-out can be registered by a UPC representative or another person duly authorised by the patent proprietor(s).
+The UPC are providing a Case Management System to allow opt-outs to be recorded online.
+The opt-out can be registered by the patent proprietor(s), a UPC representative, or another person duly authorised by the patent proprietor(s).

-It is important to note that where an EP is owned by multiple proprietors, all of the patent proprietors need to consent to the opt-out (or subsequent withdrawal of an opt-out).
+It is important to note that where an EP is owned by multiple proprietors, all of the patent proprietors will need to consent to the opt-out (or subsequent withdrawal of an opt-out).
 Joint proprietors of EPs should therefore ensure that they come to an agreement as to whether their EPs are to be opted out or not.